 Stuck in a traffic jam?
 Don’t waste time staring into space, honking at other cars or mulling over yesterday’s work presentation.
 Instead, add a healthy twist to your work commute with some easy-to-do, in-car exercises.

 In cities like Singapore, driving during peak hours can take longer than expected.
-If you’re stuck in a traffic jam on an expressway, you could actually use the time to do a mini-workout in the car.”
+If you’re stuck in a traffic jam on an expressway, you could actually use the time to do a mini-workout in the car.

 In fact, in-car exercises can be particularly useful for those who suffer from common spinal conditions such as neck pain or low back pain.
 Besides, prolonged sitting can aggravate back pain, while the sustained holding of the steering wheel and focusing on the road on long journeys can exacerbate neck pain.

-Give these in-car exercises a try:
+Give these in-car exercises a try

 - Sit straight, look forward and tilt your head to one side (ear to shoulder).
 You should feel the stretch on the side of the neck.
 Hold for five seconds.
 Repeat on the other side.
 Repeat two to five times as required.

 - Sitting straight, rotate your trunk to one side.
 Hold for five seconds.
 Repeat on the other side.

-“If you have pre-existing neck, back or spinal problems, or if you are in doubt about whether you can perform certain exercises, do ask a professional.
-Besides a doctor, you can also check with a physiotherapist,” says Mr Peruvemba.
+If you have pre-existing neck, back or spinal problems, or if you are in doubt about whether you can perform certain exercises, do ask a professional.
+Besides a doctor, you can also check with a physiotherapist.

 Term of Use / Disclaimer